 Some sites are accessible by foot, while others require a ferry ride.
 The hiking trails are well maintained, with good signs and maps in both English and Chinese.

-Therefore, your best bet is to join a day trip with a guided tour, who will take you to the most beautiful spots, and make your outing easy and painless.
+Therefore, your best bet is to join a day trip with a guided tour (see below for recommendations), who will take you to the most beautiful spots, and make your outing easy and painless.

-Here are some of the most popular places to visit in the Geopark:
+Here are some of the most popular places to visit at the Hong Kong UNESCO Global Geopark:

 Sai Kung Volcanic Rock Region